I expected nothing less of the Pride Parade in Amsterdam than an entertaining, high-energy experience. And boy did I get that!

 There were dozens of boats, most of which were large boats with a hundred or so people on them.
 Almost all of them had a theme and were quite colorful!
 From red and white, to all white, to all pink, to blue and white, to rainbow, it had it all.
 Even the city’s transportation company had a boat, the postal company, politicians, and so much more.

 Lots of music and lots of dancing.
 It was really the vibe of the whole event that brings people to it.
-It’s a celebration of not only being gay, but being who you really are no matter how you show it.
+It’s a celebration of not only being LGBT, but being who you really are no matter how you show it.
 There were really hot guys wearing almost next to nothing.
-There were women in beautiful dress and wings.
+There were women in beautiful dresses and wings.
 You would find sparkly outfits that glimmered in the sunshine, and paper confetti that was so thick it was like a blizzard!

 With all of those words, I still don’t feel that it can be described adequately.
 It is an experience that you have to come to Amsterdam to see for yourself.
 Best advice I can give is to find a seat early.
 Make a picnic lunch, bring a blanket and find a seat on the side of a canal and don’t leave it.